 Both options present challenges, but one challenge can be resolved rather easily.
 Unlike the financial services market in general, life insurance has not kept up with the technological advances in investment management.
 Software and online services make investment portfolio selection, as well as asset tracking and reporting, easier than ever, thereby cutting office costs.
 The same cannot be said of life insurance, where policy tracking and management is still a cumbersome and expensive back-office process.

-Clients of most veteran life insurance producers utilize a trust company to house their policies for estate planning and distribution reasons.
-A new trust company — the Life Insurance Trust Company — is providing services that will make clients happy and agents’ lives much easier by affording them an opportunity to lower costs and increase services.
+Clients of most veteran life insurance producers utilize a trust company to house their policies for estate planning and distribution reasons. — the Life Insurance Trust Company, an affiliated company of ITM TwentFirst, — is providing services that will make clients happy and agents’ lives much easier by affording them an opportunity to lower costs and increase services.

 The Life Insurance Trust Company utilizes one of the most sophisticated policy management systems available today.
 Developed internally over 15 years, it provides an annual review that not only tracks policy performance but also alerts all to policy triggers, such as conversion options.